 When it's a new person in the home, try to keep their personal belongings out of places your cat previously claimed.
 It can also be helpful to have that person interact with the cat in or near that location.

-If you cannot completely avoid the person, pet, or item that is the subject of your cat's jealousy, work on helping your cat adjust to the change.
+If you cannot completely avoid the person, pet, or item that is the subject of your cat's anxiety, work on helping your cat adjust to the change.
 You can reward your cat with treats, praise, attention, and petting when it is near the object or person, for example.
-It's also good to incorporate your cat into the change whenever possible.